TruCypher/AlphaCloud/README.md

 1. A network datacenter which connect to EdgeSwitch.
 2. List of network Host which will connect to one switch through ports.
 3. List Of network Vm Uses AlphaCloudletScheduler.
-4. List Of network Cloudlet.
+4. List Of network Cloudlet which get map to a vm.

 In this schema the users have the ability to access the infrasturue, manage the network switch on their own.